 Daniel Fishback exited the corporate world in 2008 to pursue his art career full-time, just eight years after her learned how to paint.
-Ten years later, now an award-winning artist, Dan has decided to give back to the arts through teaching.
-You can find him teaching oil painting classes at St. Peters Cultural Arts Centre on Wednesday evenings.
-He also teaches workshops on his favorite way to paint: “en plein air,” which, in French means “in open air.”
+Now an award-winning artist, gives back to the arts through teaching.
+You can find him teaching oil painting classes at St. Peters Cultural Arts Centre on Tuesday and Wednesday evenings.

 Each class is 2 1/2 hours and Dan will do demonstrations, as well as work one-on-one with each student in the class.
 Participants are encouraged to paint whatever they like.
 Dan tends to paint more landscapes, as well as some cityscapes, still life and the occasional portrait.
 His favorite medium is oil painting because he believes it’s the most beautiful art form.
 Oil painting is also the most “forgiving” medium, making it ideal for students who are fairly new to painting.